Leadership Inference for Multi-Agent Interactions: Discussion Limitations

 We contribute \ac{SILQGames}, an iterative algorithm to solve Stackelberg games with nonlinear dynamics and nonquadratic costs.
 Through empirical validation on non-\ac{LQ} game scenarios, we show it reliably converges.
 We also introduce the \acl{SLF} and apply it to noisy scenarios with known leaders and realistic driving situations.
 Results highlight the \ac{SLF}'s ability to estimate leadership in long-horizon interactions with changing leadership and with objectives that do not exactly reflect observed agent behavior.
 Furthermore, we discuss the robustness of our method to the measurement horizon and noise.

-Future directions include extending \ac{SILQGames} to $\numplayers > 2$ agents and overcoming combinatorial scaling challenges from the pairwise definition of Stackelberg leadership.
+Future directions include extending \ac{SILQGames} to $\numplayers > 2$ agents and overcoming combinatorial scaling challenges arising from the pairwise definition of Stackelberg leadership.
+The number of possible $N$-agent Stackelberg hierarchies grows exponentially and resolving the dependencies in any such hierarchy is nontrivial.
 Another critical direction involves establishing theoretical bounds on the number of \ac{SILQGames} iterations.
 For the \ac{SLF}, future work includes enabling real-time application using more efficient estimators and algorithmically adjusting the measurement horizon $T_s$ to observe leadership dynamics over different horizons.
-Further work may also clarify when Stackelberg leadership appropriately models leadership.